 Because of the way people use vehicles, maintenance needs vary.
 There may need to be more frequent checks and services.
-The Additional Required Services - Normal are for vehicles that:
+The Additional Required Services - Normal Service are for vehicles that:

 - Carry passengers and cargo within recommended limits on the Tire and Loading Information label.
-See Vehicle Load Limits \$ 217. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
-See Recommended Fuel (LSY 2.0L L4 Engine) ⇔ 277 or Recommended Fuel ⇔ 277.
+See Vehicle Load Limits ⇔ 213. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
+See Recommended Fuel \$ 276.

-Refer to the information in the Maintenance Schedule Additional Required Services - Normal chart.
+Refer to the information in Additional Required Services - Normal Service.

-The Additional Required Services -Severe are for vehicles that are:
+The Additional Required Services -Severe Service are for vehicles that are:

-- Mainly driven in heavy city traffic in hot weather. - Mainly driven in hilly or mountainous terrain.
+- Mainly driven in heavy city traffic in hot weather. - Mainly driven in hilly or mountainous terrain. - Frequently towing a trailer.